chrisjaure/JibberBook/source/README.txt

 14. How many comments are loaded at a time.
 A good range is 20-50.
 15. The date format.
 For other date formats, go to http://php.net/manual/en/function.date.php
 16. The folder name of the theme to be used.
+17. If true, basic emoticons will be replaced with images.
+Set to false to disable the behavior.
+18. Location of the emoticon images.

-19. The password for the admin section.
+22. The password for the admin section.

-22. If true, HTML Purifier will be used to filter HTML.
+25. If true, HTML Purifier will be used to filter HTML.
 If false, all tags will be stripped.
 For more information on HTML Purifier, go to http://htmlpurifier.org/
-23. The character encoding of your page.
+26. The character encoding of your page.
 Required by HTML Purifier.
-24. The doctype of your page.
+27. The doctype of your page.
 Required by HTML Purifier.
-25. Allowed HTML elements and attributes.
+28. Allowed HTML elements and attributes.
 Required by HTML Purifier.

-28. Your Akismet key.
+31. Your Akismet key.
 If a key is provided, Akismet will be used to filter spam.
 If a key is not provided, a simple spam filtration technique will be used.
 For more information on Akismet, go to http://akismet.com/
-29. The URL of the guestbook page.
+32. The URL of the guestbook page.
 Required by Akismet.

+35. If emoticon replacement is enabled, the keys will be replaced by the images.
+Feel free to add your own, but be aware that speed was favored over power when adding this behavior.
+Emoticons that use the same characters, such as -_- and -_-; will break it.

 ADMINISTRATION: